scraed/CharacteristicGuidanceWebUI/README.md

 - `Max Num.
 Characteristic Iteration`: Range 1 to 50 (default: 30).
 Determines the maximum number of characteristic iterations per sampling time step.
 - `Num.
 Basis for Correction`: Range 1 to 6 (default: 1).
 Sets the number of bases for correction, influencing the amount of correction and convergence behavior.
 More basis means better quality but harder convergence
 - `Reuse Correction of Previous Iteration`: Range 0.0 to 1.0 (default: 0.0).
 Controls the reuse of correction from previous iterations to reduce abrupt changes during generation.
 Suppress Abrupt Changes During Generation.
+- `Iterate with Controlnet` Checkbox: If the controlnet is turned on when iteratively solving characteristic guidance correction.

 ### Advanced Parameters
 - `Log 10 Tolerance for Iteration Convergence`: Range -6 to -2 (default: -4).
 Adjusts the tolerance for iteration convergence, trading off between speed and image quality.